 Students with Advanced Standing at University Park (upper-class students including transfer students)

 Students and scholars who are planning to live off campus should seek housing as soon as possible prior to arrival in the United States.
 Off-campus housing is in high demand and becomes harder to find as the school year approaches.
+University Park Students can find assistance through the Student Affairs Off-Campus Support Site.

 Other Sources of Information: